joao-tc/Bezier-Simulator/README.md

 Click on the frame to create Points.
-With 4 Points you will create an Bezier Curve.

-Press 'E' to show the intern curves.
+This program has support to 3 and 4 points Bezier Curves.

+Use 0 - 4 to toggle intern lines.

 Use the arrow keys to control the speed.